 Roots of Poloniex

-Poloniex is a cryptocurrency exchange that was first launched in 2014 by Tristan D’Agosta.
-Their offices are located in Delaware in the U.S., which means they operate in a highly regulated nation.
+Poloniex is a cryptocurrency exchange that was first launched in 2014 by Tristan D'Agosta.
+The company's offices are located in Delaware in the U.S., meaning tgat they operate in a highly regulated nation.

-The exchange is now one of the most used, with daily trading volumes of more than $100 million!
+The exchange is very popular, with daily trading volumes of more than $100 million!
 They make their money by charging a fee on everyday trade that is made through their platform, which both the buyer and seller must pay.